ArtifactDB/artifactdb/README.md

  * as befitting a new version of the project.
 Typical modifications
  * might include updating the metadata, adding or removing files,
  * replacing the contents of certain files, and so on.
+ *
+ * If you plan to modify the metadata, you can set stringify = false
+ * in prepareCloneUploadFromUrl, but then you'll have to handle
+ * the stringification yourself before calling uploadProject.
  */

 let checksums = {};